kjmj/arqu-multi-step/README.md

 # arqu-multi-step

-A multi step form which demonstrates most parts of a basic vue application.
+A multi-step form which demonstrates most parts of a basic vue application.

 ## Basic Setup